Ovarian cancer develops in the ovaries or nearby tissues like the fallopian tubes.

 There are several known risk factors for ovarian cancer.
 Some of these include:

-- age, as about half of new diagnoses are in people age 63 or older
+- age, as about half of new diagnoses are in people age

 - giving birth at a later age